InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 The R environment is defined via the [renv library](https://rstudio.github.io/renv/articles/renv.html).
 This library is installed and initialized at the beginning in the 1_setup.R script.
 Once initialized, the renv framework will install all libraries and their appropriate versions used in the analysis as per the specifications in the lock.file.

 This project also uses the R "config" library and methods for defining file paths and variables used throughout the project.
+Using a config file creates a layer of abstraction for managing the codebase between users/projects.
 This can be edited directly in RStudio and should be included in the .gitignore.

 ## The Pathways Workbook